exception after successful XSL transform/

 How can we prevent it? especially we ant to prevent the creation of this core dump since it is slowing our application.

-Updated by Michael Kay 9 months ago
+Updated by Michael Kay over 2 years ago

 - Assignee set to O'Neil Delpratt